tldr-pages/tldr/pages/common/ng.md

 `ng new {{project_name}}`

-- Add new component to one's application:
+- Add a new component to one's application:

 `ng generate component {{component_name}}`

-- Add new class to one's application:
+- Add a new class to one's application:

 `ng generate class {{class_name}}`

-- Add new directive to one's application:
+- Add a new directive to one's application:

 `ng generate directive {{directive_name}}`

-- Run your application with the following command in its root directory:
+- Run the application with the following command in its root directory:

 `ng serve`